 Clio Logo

-For well over a hundred years beginning in 1843, Wyandot National Burying Ground (also known as the Huron Indian Cemetery) was a site of not only burial but also controversy.
-In 1843, over 664 members of the Wyandot Nation traveled from the Lake Huron region.
+In 1843, over 664 members of the Wyandot Nation traveled from the Lake Huron region and established this cemetery for those who did not survive the difficult journey.
 A year earlier, the tribe ceded all lands of Michigan and Ohio to the federal government in exchange for lands in Kansas.
-After they arrived, around 50-100 Wyandot died of illness and as a result, the cemetery was established.
-Because of its prime real estate location, over the next century and beyond, various actors including developers and the city wanted to move the burials to another cemetery.
-Legal fights ensued with supporters of the cemetery's preservation winning in the long-run.
-Thanks in large part to the efforts of Lyda, Helena, and Ida Conley, three women of Wyondot lineage who armed themselves to protect this land in addition to leading a legal challenge that went all the way to the Supreme Court, the cemetery was saved from sale to land developers numerous times.
-The site was added to the National Register of Historic Places in 1971 and the Wyandot Nation of Kansas and the Wyandot Nation of Oklahoma agreed the let the cemetery remain as such and not used for other purposes in 1988.
-The site became a National Historic Landmark in 2016.
+After they arrived, the survivors found that the land promised to them had already been claimed by others.
+The small tract of land near the river was too low to bury the 50-100 Wyandot who had died of illness, so the tribe chose this hill to bury their dead.
+Because of its prime real estate location, over the next century and beyond, developers and city leaders attempted to move the burials to another cemetery.
+Legal fights ensued, and supporters of the cemetery's preservation prevailed, but only after more than a century of effort.
+The initial preservation victory was largely the result of Lyda, Helena, and Ida Conley, three women of Wyondot lineage, who armed themselves to protect this land and led a legal challenge that went all the way to the Supreme Court.
+Thanks to their continued effort and more contemporary support, the cemetery was saved from would-be developers in the early 1900s and urban development plans in the mid-20th century.
+The site was added to the National Register of Historic Places in 1971.
+In 1988, the Wyandot Nation of Kansas and the Wyandot Nation of Oklahoma mutually agreed that the remaining cemetery must not be used for other purposes.
+The preservation fight continued into the 21st century, with preservationists scoring yet another victory when the cemetery became a National Historic Landmark in 2016.

 The Huron: Farmers of the North, Case Studies in Cultural Anthropology-Click the link below for more information about this book